aslatt13/Adidas-Autocheckout/README.md

 		pip install requests

 		pip install selenium

+	5. Download chromedriver for your version of chrome and drag the exe into the script folder.

-	5. Now edit the config file with your desired credentials.
+	6. Now edit the config file with your desired credentials.

-	6. Run 'python autocheckout.py'
+	7. Run 'python autocheckout.py'

-	7. Login via the CLI.
+	8. Login via the CLI.

 	  	username (adidas cart email)

 	  	password (adidas cart password)

-	8. The script will open chrome browser, login, and navigate to the cart.
+	9. The script will open chrome browser, login, and navigate to the cart.
 It will ask if the item in cart is correct and 		     if you want to proceed.

-	9. If so, it will fill in you details automatically.
+	10. If so, it will fill in you details automatically.

-	10. Let it run, and happy cooking!
+Let it run, and happy cooking!